kunle12/lurawi/docs/LurawiConcepts.md

 The visual editor features two primary tabs: **Blocks** and **Code**.

 *   **Blocks Tab**: This is the main design area where users drag and drop blocks to compose graphical agent workflows.
-The left pane categorizes Lurawi-specific blocks into groups such as **Behavior** and **Action Primitives**.
+The left pane categorizes Lurawi-specific blocks into groups such as **Behaviour** and **Action Primitives**.
 Detailed explanations of these blocks are provided in the "Workflow Metaprogramming Language" section.

 *   **Code Tab**: This tab displays the real-time JSON translation of the block program constructed in the **Blocks** workspace.
 This JSON-formatted code is the ultimate representation executed by the Lurawi agent workflow engine.